kw7oe/hbtrack/README.md

 hbtrack list habit_name
 ```

-## Contact
+## Bugs/Features
-If there is any bugs/feature requesst, feel free to create a new issues.
+If there are any bugs/feature requesst, feel free to create a new issues.